gpk21-co/rcm-tracker/README.md

 Healthcare providers face significant revenue leakage due to uncollected claims, missing documentation, and billing errors.
 Industry standards recommend maintaining a **Net Collection Rate (NCR) between 95–99%** and keeping **Days in Accounts Receivable (A/R) under 50 days**.
 Resource: https://www.smartertech.com/articles/revenue-cycle-management-statistics-a-data-driven-look-at-healthcare-finance

-Using a synthetic dataset of 1,000 healthcare claims (`claim_data.csv`), this project identifies key financial bottlenecks and models how Candid Health's automated platform and AI agents can restore revenue collection to benchmark levels.
+Using a synthetic dataset of 1,000 healthcare claims (`claim_data.csv`), this project identifies key financial bottlenecks and models how AI agents can restore revenue collection to benchmark levels.

 ---